by Claude Jollet - VE2DPE

 Using the same ladder line for the transmission line that I use for the folded dipole became the obvious ideal choice:

-By the way, TV type 300 Ohm twin lead is very lossy, compared to ladder line made of 16 gauge wire.
+By the way, TV type 300 Ohm twin lead is very lossy, compared to open wire ladder line made of 16 gauge wire.
 Worse, the antenna part of the system would soon break under high winds or icing conditions.
 TV Twin Lead is simply not strong enough.

 Coupling The Line To The Antenna